JOULifestyle/little-lemon-app/README.md

 - **Interactive reservation form**
 - Prevents double booking by **disabling already reserved time slots** per day
 - Form validation
+- Users can edit and cancel previously made reservations directly from the bookings table.
+While editing, the booking form opens with all previously entered data pre-filled, including the selected date and time, so users don’t have to re-enter details.
+If the user chooses a different time, the updated time automatically becomes available in the list of times.
 - Responsive layout:
   - Desktop: text on left, large vertical image stack, and form on right
   - Mobile: stacked layout with **image slideshow**